gvwilson/sensibleadventures/nardica/nardica.md

 This time Iffy heard the sigh.
 "And as I used to say to him,
 it's easier to feel that way when no one has ever thrown rocks at you.
-But coming back to Iffelia,
+But coming back to Fifth,
 the whole point of your grandfather's work was to create *modifications* that couldn't be detected by simple genetic tests.
 Cloning is never perfect---any glitch could have thrown the collaborating genes out of balance."